OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

     		self.digitPin[i] = onionGpio.OnionGpio(dPin[i])
 ```

-Once that's out of the way, create `STK08-seven-seg-display` and paste the following in it:
+Now that we have a class to control the 7-seg display, let's write a program to use the class and control the display!
+Create `STK08-seven-seg-display` and paste the following in it:

 ``` python
 import registerClass